LRZ-CXS-Teaching/Julia26-course/S2_performance.md

 What is the clue here?
 Julia can compile the `double_sum` function for each type (`Int64`, `Float64`) seperately.
 As there is no chance then to change the type anymore internally, it can apply all kinds of optimizations for the respective functions.
 Julia's multiple dispatch capability then does the rest.

-Conclusion: Multiple dispatch is not only a means flexibility, but is an important means for optimization.
+Conclusion: Multiple dispatch is not merely a means of flexibility, but also an important means of optimization.
 This can also be exploited to avoid ugly (and often inefficient) `if` conditions (`if type == Int64 do_this() else do_that() end`).